Rent Control & Tenant Protection Measures

 Relocation Assistance

-• Three times the greater of current rent in effect or market rent, plus $1000.
+• Three times the greater of current rent in effect or small area fair market rent established by the U.S. Department of Housing and Urban Development, plus $1000.

 • Landlord may deduct past due rent, with the exception of back rent accrued during City’s Residential Tenant Eviction Moratorium period, as well as amounts to cover extraordinary wear and tear.

-• “Small Landlords” (defined as those owning 3 units or less within and outside of Culver City) shall only pay 50% of the amount of relocation assistance otherwise due.
+• Only in the case of a landlord occupancy eviction, “small landlords” (defined as those owning 3 units or less within and outside of Culver City) shall pay only 50% of the amount of relocation assistance due.
+In addition, small landlords must have a certification form submitted to the City.

 Exemptions from the Payment of Relocation Assistance